afshinm/Json-to-HTML-Table/README.md

-## Annoucement: We are working to develop and release a full-featured Javascript table library.
-Links will be added to this repo soon.
+## Annoucement: We have developed a full-featured table library that supports JSON input as well.
+Please use [Grid.js](https://gridjs.io) instead.

 JSON to HTML Table
 ==================